 A: There is nothing wrong with cutting a multivitamin in half if you need to in order to swallow it.
 For that matter, you can also crush it or even chew it (if your teeth can handle it and you don’t mind the bitter taste).
 The potency of a vitamin tablet is not dependent on its shape.
 So cutting vitamins in half is a common thing for women to do when they find the tablet too big to swallow easily.
 Just remember that cutting it in half may create a sharp edge along the cut line that could be uncomfortable going down.
 Also, tablets marketed as extended release or multivitamins in capsule form should not be cut.

 Multivitamins for women over 50 can play a vital role in ensuring robust health well into old age.
-Regardless of what you may have heard about vitamins being ineffective there is a mountain of clinical evidence that supports the proposition that they can be extremely useful in treating a number of conditions and preventing others from taking hold, when consumed in appropriate amounts.
+Regardless of what you may have heard about vitamins being ineffective, there is a mountain of clinical evidence that supports the proposition that they can be instrumental in treating many conditions and preventing others from taking hold, when consumed in appropriate amounts.

 With so many different formulations on the market today, there is bound to be one that will effectively address your needs.
 But if you have any questions regarding which is best for you, don’t hesitate to discuss it with your doctor first.

 All of the multivitamins for women over 50 on our list are high-quality supplements produced in reputable facilities and are capable of providing numerous health benefits.
 There is sure to be one that will suit your nutritional needs to a T.

 For cpoe.org’s #1 recommended multivitamin for women over 50, click here.